vitest-dev/vitest/docs/guide/browser.md

 ## Cross-browser Testing:

 When you specify a browser name in the browser option, Vitest will try to run the specified browser using [WebdriverIO](https://webdriver.io/) by default, and then run the tests there.
 This feature makes cross-browser testing easy to use and configure in environments like a CI.
-You can configure browser provider by using `browserOptions.provider` option.
+You can configure the browser provider by using `browserOptions.provider` option.

 To specify a browser using the CLI, use the `--browser` flag followed by the browser name, like this: